 An introduction to policymaking in American cities, focusing on economic, demographic, institutional, and political settings.
-It examines economic development and job growth in the context of metropolitan regions and the emerging "new economy" and addresses federal, state, and local government strategies for expanding community economic development and affordable housing opportunities.
+It examines inclusive and equitable economic development and job growth in the context of metropolitan regions and the emerging "new economy.”
+Topics include: federal, state, and local government strategies for expanding community economic development and affordable housing opportunities, equitable transit-oriented development and resiliency.
 Of special concern is the continuing spatial and racial isolation of low-income populations, especially minority populations, in central-city neighborhoods and how suburbanization of employment, reduction in low-skilled jobs, and racial discrimination combine to limit housing and employment opportunities.
-During the semester, students will complete two brief policy memoranda and a paper exploring policy options to address an urban problem or issue for a specific city.
+Current federal policy such as Opportunity Zones and tax credit initiatives will be examined relative to policy goals of addressing communities that have historically been discriminated both by the public and private sectors.
+During the semester, students will complete a brief policy memorandum, and participate in a term-long group project exploring policy options to address an urban problem or issue for a specific city.

 Also offered by the Graduate School of Design as SES-05213.